fireclaw722/Snapt/README.md

 # Snapt
 A portable BASH script to integrate the Debian/Ubuntu package manager, `aptitude`, with the openSUSE developed `snapper`.
+It is currently only functioning as a wrapper.

 ### Requirements
 * bash